 Property management alone is hard enough a job, but evictions are 's time-consuming, expensive, and stressful.
 What's more, for it to be successful, you'll need to have a proper understanding of the Texas eviction laws.

 You can't simply threaten your tenant to leave, remove their belongings from the unit, or lock them out.
 These are all examples of illegal "self-help" eviction tactics that can also hold you liable for any damages to the tenant's property.
 It's also not a good practice within property managament.
-In fact, a court would probably rule that you have evicted your tenant "constructively."
+In fact, a justice court would probably rule that you have evicted your tenant "constructively."

 In this article, our team at Limestone Country Property Management 're going to outline the federal or state statute applicable to Texas so that you can ensure you're abiding by Texas law.